Dysport vs. Botox: What’s the Difference?

 How Botox and Dysport Differ

-While very similar, Botox and Dysport do have some distinct differences including where they are often injected, their level of concentration, and the side effects they can produce.
+While very similar, Dysport and Botox injections do have some distinct differences, including where they are often injected, their level of concentration, and the side effects they can produce.

 Where It’s Injected